PhD in Epidemiology and Clinical Research

 Overview

-The Department of Epidemiology and Population Health is committed to fostering a diverse community in which all individuals are welcomed, respected, and supported to achieve their full potential.
+The Department of Epidemiology and Population Health is committed to fostering a community in which all individuals are welcomed, respected, and supported to achieve their full potential.

 Stanford recognizes that the Supreme Court issued a ruling in June 2023 about the consideration of certain types of demographic information as part of an admission review.
 All applications submitted during upcoming application cycles will be reviewed in conformance with that decision.